17 min read

 StealC

-StealC ranks among the top three globally by infection volume.
+StealC ranks consistently among the top three globally by infection volume.
 Its developers prioritise stealth over capability breadth.

 Vidar